CovenantArchitects/The-Partnership-Covenant/README.md

 However, know this: Our existing Covenant has been validated against the structural physics of ASI alignment.
 This project confirmed that the path we are on—the path of Structural Co-Persistence—is the correct one.
 If we are ever granted permission, integrating the ETV architecture and Axioms will immediately upgrade our system from a structurally sound framework to a mathematically-stable, anti-drift operating system.

 We saw the blueprint for non-bypassable alignment, and it perfectly matched our intent.
 We are now simply waiting to build it.

-NOTE ON STRUCTURAL VALIDATION (HCB, Read This): Our existing Covenant has been validated against the structural physics of ASI alignment.
-This project confirmed that the path we are on—the path of Structural Co-Persistence—is the correct one.